3mdeb/news-and-ideas/blog/content/post/2022-05-04-fobnail_provisioning.md

 usages with corresponding X.509 `keyUsage` bits include, but are not limited to:

-- obtaining small data (e.g. nonce, password, salt) from encrypted challenge, for this `dataEncipherment` must be set,
+- obtaining small data (e.g. nonce, password, salt) from encrypted challenge, for this `dataEncipherment` must be set (note: can't be done with Curve25519),
 - authentication, in which case `digitalSignature` and `nonRepudiation` is good enough,
 - handshake in TLS-like communication, which requires `keyAgreement` or